-- At the beginning of each shift, check head pressure using a calibrated grease gun.
+- At the beginning of each shift (more often in extreme operating conditions), check head pressure using a calibrated grease gun.

 - Never leave an unpressurized head installed on a spindle.

-- Do not exceed maximum pressures stamped on the bottom of each head.
+- Do not exceed maximum pressures stamped on the head.

 - Never install or pressurize a head that is not properly sized for the spindle.